-MenCare is coordinated globally by Promundo and Sonke Gender Justice in collaboration with its steering committee: the MenEngage Alliance, Save the Children, and Rutgers.
-MenCare has local and national campaigns active in over 35 countries, implemented by MenCare’s partners.
+MenCare is coordinated by Equimundo and Sonke Gender Justice in collaboration with steering committee members Save the Children Sweden, Oxfam GB, Plan International Sweden, and the MenEngage Alliance.
+MenCare has local and national campaigns active in over 60 countries, implemented by MenCare’s partners.
 For more information about our partners and their work, see the list below.

 Europe and Central Asia

 Albania | Balkans | Belarus | Bosnia and Herzegovina | Bulgaria| Croatia | Czech Republic | Georgia | Germany | Ireland | Italy | Kosovo | Kyrgyzstan | Latvia | Moldova | Netherlands | Poland | Portugal | Russia | Serbia | Spain | Sweden | Switzerland | Turkey | Ukraine | United Kingdom